 Bendigo’s arts and cultural precinct is also home to independent boutiques showcasing local designers, lost trades, vintage goods and quaint little cafes with some of the best views in town.

 Things to do in Bendigo include shopping for locally-made goods and produce.
 See the latest blockbuster exhibition at the stunning Bendigo Art Gallery and learn the stories of the city at Bendigo’s must-see attractions including the Deborah Gold Mine and Talking Tram.

 Central Deborah Gold Mine’s crushing plant was once heard loud and clear across the goldfields.
 Today the mine welcomes visitors daily for underground tours.
 Jump on board a talking tram here for a unique guided ride through some of the city’s most significant streets.

 The Golden Dragon Museum pays homage to the significant influence Chinese people had on the goldfields.
-The museum houses an internationally famous collection of Chinese artefacts, including the world’s longest imperial dragon, and his friends.
+The museum houses an internationally famous collection of Chinese artifacts, including the world’s longest imperial dragon, and his friends.

 Time your visit to coincide with one of the many community and cultural festivals and events.
 Check out the events calendar to see what’s coming up.
-There are food and wine showcases, major exhibitions, sporting events and the famous Bendigo Easter Festival, a long-time favourite of local and visiting families.
+There are food and wine showcases, major exhibitions, sporting events, and the famous Bendigo Easter Festival, a long-time favourite of local and visiting families.